go-simpler/env/README.md

 ### Usage message

 The `Usage` function prints a usage message documenting all defined environment variables.
-An optional usage string can be added to environment variables using the `usage:"STRING"` struct tag:
+An optional usage string can be added to environment variables with the `usage:"STRING"` struct tag.

 ```go
 os.Unsetenv("DB_HOST")